SahilVijaySingh28/PeerChat/docs/RESTRUCTURING_COMPLETED.md

-# FlashChat Application Restructuring - COMPLETED
+# PeerChat Application Restructuring - COMPLETED

 ## Project Status: ✅ COMPLETED

 ## Overview

-The restructuring of the FlashChat web application has been successfully completed.
+The restructuring of the PeerChat web application has been successfully completed.
 This comprehensive effort has transformed the codebase into a well-organized, feature-based modular architecture that significantly improves maintainability, scalability, and developer experience.

 ## What Was Accomplished